“You shall love your neighbor as yourself” Mark 12:31

 Each of us has been created uniquely in God’s image and, therefore, bring our own set of gifts to the work of building the kingdom.
 Some of us are gifted with musical abilities, others the ministry of catechesis, and others are called to share their gifts through service to those on the margins.
 Service opportunities help us to live out our faith in the world.
 How are you answering the call to continue to live out the mission and ministry of Jesus?

 As you look at the many service activities listed, please consider how you called to share your gifts with others.
-Each time you participate in a service activity, you are asked to complete a short reflection online.
-This is how we will keep track of the great work you are doing!
-You can find this reflection form by clicking here.

 NOTE: Please remember to put your service dates on the family calendar as you sign up- people will be counting on you!
 If you need to reschedule your service or want to sign up for more events, please contact the youth minister.